amostajabi/amostajabi.github.io/_pages/under_review.md

 {% include base_path %}

 ### Myopic Expansions on Platforms: Evidence From Mobile Application Markets
-  * R&R at Administrative Science Quarterly
+  * Revise and Resubmit at Administrative Science Quarterly
   * Presented at SMS, DRUID, and Strategy Science Conferences
-  * with Prof. Keyvan Vakili (LBS) and Prof. Aldona Kapacinskaite (Bocconi)
+  * with Prof. Keyvan Vakili (LBS) and Prof. Aldona Kapacinskaite (INSEAD)

 **Abstract:**